hongwei8sun/hongwei8sun.github.io/_pages/about.md

 ---

 Welcome to my website! <br />
-I am a postdoc working with [Robert Wood](https://atmos.uw.edu/faculty-and-research/core-faculty/robert-wood/) and [Peter Blossey](https://atmos.uw.edu/faculty-and-research/core-faculty/peter-blossey/) at the [Department of Atmospheric Sciences, UW](https://atmos.uw.edu/faculty-and-research/postdoctoral-researchers/).
+I am a postdoc working with [Dr. Robert Wood](https://atmos.uw.edu/faculty-and-research/core-faculty/robert-wood/) (and [Dr. Peter Blossey](https://atmos.uw.edu/faculty-and-research/core-faculty/peter-blossey/)) at the [Department of Atmospheric Sciences, UW](https://atmos.uw.edu/faculty-and-research/postdoctoral-researchers/).
 Before the postdoc, I got my PhD from Harvard University in 2023. <br />
 My main research interests are using multiscale modeling methods to study climate science, including: (1) larger-scale stratospheric transport, dynamics, and aerosol processes, (2) small-scale aerosol-cloud interactions in the marine boundary layer, and (3) their applications in climate engineering (geoengineering). <br />
 Feel free to contact me at: hongwei8@uw.edu. <br />